up42/docs/source/going-further/core-concepts.rst

     :alt: Data and processing block diagram

 **Data blocks** deliver satellite imagery, vector, IOT or any other type of geospatial data that can be used on UP42.
-An example of a data block is the :ref:`Sentinel-1 GRD block <sentinel1-grd-fullscene-block>`, which provides Sentinel-1 GRD radar data as a full scene.
+An example of a data block is the :ref:`Sentinel-2 Level-1C Full-Scene block <sentinel2-l1c-fullscene-block>` or the :ref:`Plejades Streaming block <pleiades-aoiclipped-block>`.
-Each data block on UP42 provides an `ouput capability <block-capabilities>`, specifying the output data type and which follow-up processing blocks could be attached to the data block.
+Each data block on UP42 provides an :ref:`ouput capability <block-capabilities>`, specifying the output data type and which follow-up processing blocks could be attached to the data block.

-**Processing blocks** transform and/or analyze data.
-An example of a processing block is the :ref:`Tiling Operation block
+**Processing blocks** transform and/or analyze data, e.g. the :ref:`Raster sharpening filter block <sharpening-block>` or the :ref:`NDVI vegetation block <ndvi-block>`.
-<tiling-block>`, which creates smaller image tiles that can then be consumed by machine learning models.
-Each processing block provides an `input and an ouput capability <block-capabilities>`, specifying the input & output data types, and which data or processing blocks can precede or follow on the selected processing block.
+Each processing block provides an :ref:`input and an ouput capability <block-capabilities>`, specifying the input & output data types, and which data or processing blocks can precede or follow on the selected processing block.

 .. _workflows-definition: